RayTrace082/untamedwilds/README.md

 ###🦈 Shark

-10 Species of Arowana can be found in all oceans, while most Sharks can be found in the surface, 3 variants won't leave the bottom of the Ocean.
+10 Species of Shark can be found in all oceans, while most Sharks can be found in the surface, 3 variants won't leave the bottom of the Ocean.

 Sharks are apex predators in the Ocean, and while not openly hostile to Players, they will hunt anything that has been wounded.